ben-marlin/ClassyDice/classydice/src/main/README.md

 For our purposes, we'll create a class which describes an object which we will think of a die.
 We'll use the word dice, even though the appropriate singular would be die.
 When you think of a die, it really only has two *properties* that are important.
 These are the number of `sides` it has and the current `value` that is face up.

 When we're creating this class, you need to use your Explorer to navigate to the folder where `Main.java` resides.
-Click on the folder to make it active and right-click to make a `New File`.
-Name the new file `Dice.java`.
-This may take a couple of tries if you click through carelessly.
-The capital D is important and the .java is important.
+Choose `File > New File > New Java File`.
+This will generate a file and prompt you to choose between several options - the first of which is what you want, `class`.
+The name will default to `Main`, so change it to `Dice` - the name of the class should always be the name of the file!
+Then save the file by hitting Control-S and providing the name `Dice.java` if prompted.

 Once you've got that, add `package edu.guilford;` at the top.
 This just binds our classes together - you'll see more on this in a later semester.
 Then add comments with your name & date as usual.

-Leave a blank line, then insert `public Dice {}` and return to get some blank space.
+Notice the `public Dice {}` at the top.
 Anything within those braces is in the class.
-We still need to do any imports outside the class definition.
+We will need to do any imports outside the class definition.

-As mentioned, we need to create two *properties* or *fields*, `sides` and `value`.
+As mentioned, we need to create two *properties* or *fields*, `sides` and `value` just after the header for the class.
 Make both of them `public` and `int`.
 VSCode may complain about the `public`, but we'll fix it later.

 We're going to need one more thing, just for bookkeeping.
 You're going to need to randomize your dice throws, so you need a random object.
 I suggest naming it `rand` and instantiating it here.
-If VSCode didn't do it for you automatically, you'll have to `import java.util.Random;`.
+If VSCode doesn't do it for you automatically, you'll have to `import java.util.Random;` between the package line and the class header.

 Save it.
 Now you have a class.
 It doesn't actually do anything yet, and VSCode may have complained about that already.